tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/proforma.rst

 .. image:: proforma/proforma02.png
     :align: center

-When you click on send, Odoo will send an email with the pro-forma invoice in attachment.
+When you click on send, CoquiAPPs will send an email with the pro-forma invoice in attachment.

 .. image:: proforma/proforma03.png